U.S. Route 1 in Pennsylvania: Delaware County

 Upon crossing the Brandywine Creek, US 1 continues into Chadds Ford Township in Delaware County and passes to the north of the Brandywine Museum of Art.
 The route heads into the community of Chadds Ford and comes to an offset intersection with Creek Road in a commercial area.
 The road continues through wooded areas with some development, passing to the south of Brandywine Battlefield.
 The route curves northeast and heads into areas of businesses, intersecting US 202/US 322 in Painters Crossing.
-Here, US 322 heads north along US 202 and turns east to join US 1 in a concurrency along the Baltimore Pike, running past more commercial establishments in Concord Township.
-In Concordville, US 322 splits to the southeast and US 1 continues along the Baltimore Pike, intersecting Concord Road before heading into more wooded areas with occasional businesses and crossing the West Branch Chester Creek.
+Here, US 322 heads north along US 202 and turns east to join US 1 in a concurrency along Baltimore Pike, running past more commercial establishments in Concord Township.
+In Concordville, US 322 splits to the southeast and US 1 continues along Baltimore Pike, intersecting Concord Road before heading into more wooded areas with occasional businesses and crossing the West Branch Chester Creek.

 The route curves to the east and enters the borough of Chester Heights, running past businesses before heading into forested areas, where it passes north of the corporate headquarters of Wawa.
 The road turns northeast and crosses the Chester Creek into Middletown Township.
-The route passes under SEPTA's West Chester Branch northwest of Wawa station, which serves as the terminus of SEPTA's Media/Wawa Line.
+The route passes under SEPTA's West Chester Branch northwest of Wawa Station, which serves as the terminus of SEPTA's Media/Wawa Line.
 US 1 heads through the community of Wawa and continues into commercial areas, coming to an intersection with PA 452 in the community of Lima.
 Following this, the route continues east and passes between the Promenade at Granite Run residential and retail center to the north and Riddle Hospital to the south, coming to an interchange with PA 352.
-A short distance later, US 1 splits from the Baltimore Pike at an interchange by heading northeast onto the Media Bypass, a four-lane freeway which bypasses the borough of Media to the north.
+A short distance later, US 1 splits from Baltimore Pike at an interchange by heading northeast onto the Media Bypass, a four-lane freeway which bypasses the borough of Media to the north.
 The Baltimore Pike interchange is a northbound exit and southbound entrance that also features a U-turn ramp from northbound US 1 to southbound US 1.
 US 1 runs through wooded areas with some nearby homes and crosses Ridley Creek into Upper Providence Township.
 The freeway continues northeast before it curves to the east and comes to a diamond interchange at PA 252 in the community of Rose Tree.
 The route runs through more wooded areas with some homes and reaches a southbound exit and northbound entrance at State Road.
 Following this, US 1 crosses Crum Creek into Marple Township and comes to a three-level diamond interchange at I-476.